American Idiot (song): 5 Seconds of Summer version

 Australian pop rock band 5 Seconds of Summer covered the song and released it on June 11, 2014.
 The song was released as part of Kerrang!s tribute album to American Idiot, marking the record's 10-year anniversary.
-It was also included on their Amnesia EP.
+It was also included as a B-side on the Amnesia single.
 The band performed the track live on The Howard Stern Show.

 Critical reception

 The cover was met with mostly positive reviews from music critics.
 Haley Blum of USA Today called the track "pretty good".
 She stated, "The guys, who play their own instruments [...] produce a pretty faithful rendition of the track."
 Fuse.tv remarked, "The cover is fairly faithful, but it does have 5SOS flair."
 Michelle McGahan of PopCrush praised the band's harmonies on the track.
 Carolyn Menyes of Music Times gave a less positive review, criticizing the band's use of autotune and vocal distortion that "make this song sound not quite as biting as the Green Day version" and the track's overproduction.